Despite recent changes to Google’s ranking algorithms, backlinks remain one of the most essential SEO factors.

 Guest posting has been a prevalent link building tactic for over 10 years.
 While some SEO authorities have declared it a “dead” tactic, recent data says otherwise.

-The following statistics show that guest posting is still popular in 2022:
+The following statistics show that guest posting is still popular:

 - 75% of SEO experts write guest posts to generate backlinks.¹